vendia/examples/features/share/graphql/graphql-enhancements/node/README.md

 node mutation.cjs --quantity 1000
 ```

 After a period, the address associated with the Dead-Letter notification will receive an email.
 The body will contain information about the failed mutation.
 You can see the condition for **Thing 1** was not met.
 The difference between the requested quantity and on-hand quantity was not greater than or equal to the 99 units available.
-Even though there was sufficient quantity for **Thing 2** and **Thing 3** the failure of one operation prevented the entire transaction from completing successfully.
+Even though there was sufficient quantity for **Thing 2** and **Thing 3** _the failure of one operation prevented the entire transaction from completing successfully_.

 ```json
 {"mutation": "mutation m{item1: updateSelf_Inventory(id:\"017f64cc-9587-c0ad-6f07-39644846ee5c\",input: {lastUpdated: \"2022-03-08T07:00:09Z\", quantity: -1},condition: {quantity: {ge: 100}}){error}\nitem2: updateSelf_Inventory(id:\"017f64cc-9661-66f5-59a4-bf5f64776126\",input: {lastUpdated: \"2022-03-08T07:00:09Z\", quantity: 99},condition: {quantity: {ge: 100}}){error}\nitem3: updateSelf_Inventory(id:\"017f64cc-978e-0fc2-fcf6-7d1c01e295db\",input: {lastUpdated: \"2022-03-08T07:00:09Z\", quantity: 299},condition: {quantity: {ge: 100}}){error}}", "submission_time": "2022-03-08T12:00:10.516557+00:00", "id": "017f6966-ab14-09a8-36c9-1267038b65cf", "owner": "Warehouse", "transactionId": "017f6966-ab14-09a8-36c9-1267038b65cf", "status": "Failed", "submissionTime": "2022-03-08T12:00:10.516557+00:00"}